 I'm currently based out of Boulder, CO.
-I started out programming, took a detour to study chemistry and math as an undergrad, and did some biochemistry and bioinformatics research along the way.
-Right now I'm at the start of a PhD program in computer science.
-I’m focusing on doing interdisciplinary work in machine learning and computational biology.
+I started out programming, took a detour to study chemistry and math, and did some biochemistry and bioinformatics research along the way.
+Right now I'm in a PhD program in computer science, working on algorithm development in genomics.

 - Bayesian Modeling to better understand patterns in genomic data

-- Tool development for handling ever increasing amounts of genomic data
+- Algorithm development for efficiently handling large amounts of sequencing data

-- Nascent sequencing data and algorithms with a focus on understanding disease
+- Nascent sequencing data and algorithms with a focus on integrating disparate types of data

 In my free time, you can find me:

 - Tinkering with ham radio, mechanical keyboards, and other miscellaneous amateur electronics projects

 I don't use social media.
 I don't have enough time or willpower to use it and remain as productive as I'd like, so I try to avoid it.
 I also prefer maintaining control of my own data, as much as possible.